Projected Richardson varieties and affine Schubert varieties: Applications

 Now by Theorem \ref{T:combin}, $F_\l(q)=\sum_{(x, y) \in Q_J} q^{\ell(y t^{-\l} x)}=\sum_{(x, y) \in Q_J} q^{\<\l, 2 \rho\>+\ell(y)-\ell(x)}$, where $\rho$ is the half sum of the positive roots of $G$.

-On the other hand, as we'll see in the appendix, $(Q_J, \preceq)$ is combinatorially equivalent to the poset of totally nonnegative cells in the cominuscule Grassmannian $G/P_J$.
+On the other hand, as we'll see in the appendix, $(Q_J, \preceq)$ is combinatorially equivalent to the poset of totally nonnegative cells in the cominuscule flag variety $G/P_J$ (that is, a partial flag variety $G/P_J$ where $J=\{i \in S; \<\l, \a_i\>=0\}$ for a minuscule coweight $\l$).
 The dimension of the cell corresponding to $(x, y) \in Q_J$ is $\ell(x)-\ell(y)$.
 Let be the rank generating function of totally nonnegative cells in $G/P_J$.
 Then we have that

 In particular, the cardinality of $\Adm(-w_S \l)$ is $F_\l(1)=A_J(1)$.
 When $G$ is of classical type, the numbers $A_J(1)$ and in some cases also the generating function $A_J(q)$ have been calculated: